The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Annotation Methodology

 To enhance the reliability of our annotations, we developed an automated verification pipeline using OpenAI's GPT-5.2 model with web search capabilities.
 We provide all prompts used in the process below.
 The verification process follows a three-step approach:

 \begin{enumerate} \item \textbf{Web research phase:} For each agent-field pair, the system prompts the model to search for primary sources (official documentation, press releases, developer blogs, and trust centers) related to the specific agent product.
-The prompt is constrained to match that of annotation guide used by human annotators, see \Cref{app:annotation_guide}.
+The prompt is constrained to match the annotation guide used by human annotators, see \Cref{app:annotation_guide}.

 \item \textbf{Structured verification phase:} The research findings are then processed by a second model call that outputs a structured JSON response containing: (a) a verified annotation with inline source citations, (b) a confidence rating (High/Medium/Low), (c) confidence justification, and (d) any discrepancies with the original annotation.